LORD BYRON

 EofB: Why - that window has been actually quite ripped off its frame!

-B: Yes, my amica is prone to such behaviour
+B: Yes, my amica is prone to ad hoc house repairs

 EofB: Damned thrilling - a jealous woman - what?
 Myself - I am incapable of jealousy

-LyB: You will meet Alfred tonight Byron - he is a mildly talented sketch artist and an aristocrat of the first order - like us - would you like to buy my horse Mameluke? - we could trade you the boat -yes? (spits on hand) - deal?
+LyB: You will meet Alfred tonight, Byron - he is also a mildly talented sketch artist and an aristocrat of the first order - like us - would you like to buy my horse Mameluke? - we could trade you the boat -yes? (spits on hand) - deal?

 Another loud crash emanates from Byron's palazzo